insin/nwb/docs/Commands.md

 This is the same as `new`, except the `name` argument is optional and the new project is initialised in the current directory.

 If  `name` is not provided, the name of the current directory will be used.

+#### npm scripts

+nwb project skeletons include npm scripts which run the other nwb commands needed while developing a project for you, so you shouldn't have to manually use any of the other commands documented below.

 #### Generic Commands